PredictiveSingularity/.github/profile/README.md

 > *E = I > w*

-The Sum of Information is equal to the Sum of All Energy but is and will always be greater than the Sum of All Words.
+The Sum of Information is equal,

+to the Sum of All Energy,

+but is and always will be greater than the Sum of All Words.

 With thoses new pieces of Energy,